neuralmagic/docs/docs/source/getstarted.md

 To deliver on this vision, there are several components to the Deep Sparse Platform:

-1. [Sparsify](https://docs.neuralmagic.com/sparsify): Open-source, easy-to-use interface to automatically sparsify and quantize deep learning models for CPUs & GPUs.
+1. [Sparsify](https://docs.neuralmagic.com/sparsify): Easy-to-use UI for automatically sparsifying neural networks and creating sparsification recipes for better inference performance and a smaller footprint
-2. [SparseML](https://docs.neuralmagic.com/sparseml): Open-source libraries and optimization algorithms for CPUs & GPUs, enabling integration with a few lines of code.
+2. [SparseML](https://docs.neuralmagic.com/sparseml): Libraries for applying sparsification recipes to neural networks with a few lines of code, enabling faster and smaller models
-3. [SparseZoo](https://docs.neuralmagic.com/sparsezoo): Open-source neural network model repository for highly sparse and sparse-quantized models with matching pruning recipes for CPUs and GPUs.
+3. [SparseZoo](https://docs.neuralmagic.com/sparsezoo): Neural network model repository for highly sparse and sparse-quantized models with matching sparsification recipes
-4. [DeepSparse Engine](https://docs.neuralmagic.com/deepsparse):  Free CPU runtime that runs sparse models at GPU speeds.
+4. [DeepSparse Engine](https://docs.neuralmagic.com/deepsparse): Neural network inference engine that delivers GPU-class performance for sparsified models on CPUs

 Our inference engine and model optimization technologies enable companies to use ubiquitous and unconstrained CPU resources to achieve performance breakthroughs, at scale, with all the flexibility of software.